mk12/sicp/a.md

 - This GCD algorithm, or something like it, is at the heart of every system that does operations on rational functions.
 - This one is very slow.
 Probabilistic algorithms are faster.

-# Chapter 3: Modularity, Objects, and State
+# Modularity, Objects, and State

 - Primitive procedures and primitive data combine to construct compound entities; abstraction controls complexity.
 - But these tools are not sufficient for designing programs.